AFROTROPICAL

 Places to see African wetlands...

 The capital and biggest city in Uganda is Kampala, and this is located on the massive Lake Victoria.
 Not too far from the city are the Mabamba wetlands.
 This is one of the best places to see the bizarre and elusive Shoebill.
 There are some great cruises along rivers in Africa.
 The Kazinga Channel is in Queen Elizabeth National Park, Uganda.
 Another one is the Victoria Nile River, Murchison Falls National Park, which climaxes with views of the falls.
-The Lake Mburo cruise, Uganda is one the best places to see African Finfoot.
+The Lake Mburo cruise in Uganda is one the best places to see African Finfoot.
 For small wetland on the edge of tropical rainforest, check out Bigodi Wetlands Sanctuary, near Kibale, Uganda.

 to search this website (and the internet):